-Page 15 of 26 (1) direct that the support payment be made to the support enforcement agency in the state in which the obligee is receiving services; and (2) issue and send to the obligor's employer a conforming income-withholding order or an administrative notice of change of payee, reflecting the redirected payments.
+Page 17 of 35 (1) Direct that the support payment be made to the support enforcement agency in the state in which the obligee is receiving services; and (2) Issue and send to the obligor's employer a conforming income-withholding order or an administrative notice of change of payee, reflecting the redirected payments.

-(c) The support enforcement agency of this State receiving redirected payments from another state pursuant to a law similar to subsection (b) shall furnish to a requesting party or tribunal of the other state a certified statement by a custodian of the record of the amount and dates of all payments.
+(c) The support enforcement agency of this State receiving redirected payments from another state pursuant to a law similar to subsection (b) of this section shall furnish to a requesting party or tribunal of the other state a certified statement by a custodian of the record of the amount and dates of all payments received.
+Section 4.
+Amend Subchapter IV, Chapter 6, Title 13 of the Delaware Code by making deletions as shown by strike through and insertions as shown by underline as follows:

 Subchapter IV.
-Establishment of Support Order § 6-401.
-Petition to Establish Support Order.
+Establishment of Support Order or Determination of Parentage.

-(a) If a support order entitled to recognition under this Chapter has not been issued, a responding tribunal of this State may issue a support order if:
+§ 6-401.
+Petition to establish Establishment of support order.

-(1) the individual seeking the order resides in another state; or (2) the support enforcement agency seeking the order is located in another state.
+(a) If a support order entitled to recognition under this chapter has not been issued, a responding tribunal of this State with personal jurisdiction over the parties may issue a support order if:

-(b) The tribunal may issue a temporary child-support order if the tribunal determines that such an order is appropriate and the individual ordered to pay is:
+(1) The individual seeking the order resides in another state outside this State; or (2) The support enforcement agency seeking the order is located in another state outside this State. (b) The tribunal may issue a temporary child-support order if the tribunal determines that such an order is appropriate and the individual ordered to pay is:

-(1) a presumed father of the child; (2) petitioning to have his paternity adjudicated; (3) identified as the father of the child through genetic testing; (4) an alleged father who has declined to submit to genetic testing; (5) shown by clear and convincing evidence to be the father of the child; (6) an acknowledged father as provided by Chapter 8 of this Title; (7) the mother of the child; or (8) an individual who has been ordered to pay child support in a previous proceeding and the order has not been reversed or vacated.
+(1) A presumed father of the child; (2) Petitioning to have his paternity adjudicated; (3) Identified as the father of the child through genetic testing; (4) An alleged father who has declined to submit to genetic testing; (5) Shown by clear and convincing evidence to be the father of the child; (6) An acknowledged father as provided by Chapter 8 of this title; (7) The mother of the child; or (8) An individual who has been ordered to pay child support in a previous proceeding and the order has not been reversed or vacated.

-(c) Upon finding, after notice and opportunity to be heard, that an obligor owes a duty of support, the tribunal shall issue a support order directed to the obligor and may issue other orders pursuant to § 6-305.
-Subchapter V. Enforcement of Order of Another State Without Registration § 6-501.
-Employer's Receipt of Income-Withholding Order of Another State.
+(c) Upon finding, after notice and opportunity to be heard, that an obligor owes a duty of support, the tribunal shall issue a support order directed to the obligor and may issue other orders pursuant to § 6-305 of this title. § 6-402.
+Proceeding to Determine Parentage.